Gheorghii28/DataView/README.md

-# FormView
+# DataView

-**FormView** is a PHP-based application that provides a user-friendly platform for data collection, management, and visualization.
+**DataView** is a PHP-based application that provides a user-friendly platform for data collection, management, and visualization.
 Users can register and log in, submit data through a form, and view it in real-time in tables or charts.
 Additionally, the application allows data to be exported as a PDF.

 ## Features